 This document reports preliminary findings and summarizes methods used in monitoring the threatened species Lupinus oreganus in the BLM Roseburg District.
-In 2015, we monitored L. oreganus populations by assessing foliar (leaf) cover (a measure of abundance), raceme count, and fruit production at six different sites in the Roseburg District.
+In 2016, we monitored L. oreganus populations by assessing foliar (leaf) cover (a measure of abundance), raceme count, and fruit production at six different sites in the Roseburg District.

-Alarmingly, seed set and raceme count was down at all sites monitored in the Roseburg BLM District.
-This is consistent with populations in the Willamette Valley, where seed set and reproductive effort were significantly lower than previous years- and in many cases the lowest ever recorded.
-This is most likely due to the extremely dry and hot spring and summer temperatures experienced throughout the Pacific Northwest in 2015.
-Despite low reproductive effort, foliar cover remained relatively stable at most sites compared to 2014 values.
+Seed set and raceme count was up from 2015 values at all sites monitored in the Roseburg BLM District.
+This is most likely due to a reduction in extremely hot days experienced in the Pacific Northwest in 2016 compared to 2015.
+Foliar cover remained relatively stable at most sites compared to 2015 values.

-In 2012-2015, meadow knapweed (Centaurea pratensis) was found along the roadside at China Ditch near the end of the Patch C Roadside transect.
-Flowering individuals were removed by IAE staff, when feasible; however it is recommended that the area continue to be monitored for the noxious weed which could quickly invade the surrounding lupine population.
+In 2012-2016, meadow knapweed (Centaurea pratensis) was found along the roadside at China Ditch near the end of the Patch C roadside transect.
+Flowering individuals were removed by IAE staff in 2014 and 2015, where feasible; however, it is recommended that the area continue to be monitored for the noxious weed which could quickly invade the surrounding L. oreganus population.

-Over the course of this study, the foliar cover of lupine at the site, has remained stable in the main portion of the population.
-However the handful of plants representing sub-population 2 has decreased over time- and is in peril of being crowded out by invasive perennial grasses.
-Raceme count at Callahan Meadows was extremely low in 2015 (107), and the second lowest since monitoring began.
+Over the course of this study, the foliar cover of L. oreganus at the site has remained stable in the main portion of the population.
+However, the handful of plants representing subpopulation 2 has decreased over time- and is in peril of being crowded out by invasive perennial grasses.
+Raceme counts rebounded from the 2015 low to 321 in 2016, however due to the polyploid nature of this population, reproductive effort does not lend towards the longevity of this population, as no viable fruits are produced.

 This site responded positively to thinning treatments that occurred in the fall of 2009, with increases in foliar cover and seed set, however in 2015, there was a dramatic decrease in cover, seed set and raceme count.
-In 2015, only 97 racemes were counted in our monitoring transects, compared to1,007 in 2012.
-These dramatic decreases are likely the effects of the increasing competition by shrubby species as they return post-thinning and brush-clearing treatments as well as the warm temperatures of 2015.
+In 2016, foliar cover continued to decrease.
+Brush clearing treatments are recommended to maintain suitable habitat for L. oreganus.
+The population of L. oreganus at China Ditch is the largest population on protected land in Douglas County.

-Although a relatively small patch ( $\sim 20 \times 30$ m) the lupine at Dickerson Heights occupies nearly all suitable habitat in a tongue of land at a junction of two logging roads.
-Lupine responded positively to thinning treatments in 2009 with increased seed set and raceme count (and seedlings were often noted in the first years post treatment).
+Although a relatively small patch ($\sim 20 \times 30$ m), the L. oreganus at Dickerson Heights occupies nearly all suitable habitat in a tongue of land at a junction of two logging roads.
+L. oreganus responded positively to thinning treatments in 2009 with increased seed set and raceme count (and seedlings were often noted in the first years post treatment).
 In 2012, the foliar cover of the population has apparently stabilized, however raceme count and seed set have shown generally declining trends.
 As at other sites, raceme counts at Dickerson Heights were alarmingly low in 2015.
+In 2016, L. oreganus cover decreased by 19% from 2015 values.

 At Letitia Creek, both foliar cover and raceme count have plummeted since monitoring began in 2003.
-Since 2006, cover has steadily declined from more than 28 m of foliar cover to only 2.8 m in 2014 and reached an all-time low in 2011 at 1.2 m.
+Since 2006, cover has steadily declined from more than 28 m2 of foliar cover to only 2.8 m2 in 2014 and reached an all-time low in 2011 at 1.2 m2.
 Raceme count has fluctuated drastically since monitoring began starting at the record high of 199: No racemes were counted in 2014 or 2015.
+In 2016, foliar cover dropped slightly below 2% and only three racemes were observed.